Dweller. The affordable, no hassle accessory dwelling unit (ADU).

-When the minimum offering goal of $115,000 has been met, as long as the offering has been open for a minimum of 21 days, we’ll conduct the first closing.
-Investors will be notified, the first $115,000 in funds raised will be released to the Company and Investors will become Members of the Company.
+We will be conducting rolling closes, meaning that when the minimum offering goal of $115,000 has been met, as long as the offering has been open for a minimum of 21 days, we’ll conduct the first closing.
+Investors will be notified and given the right to cancel before their funds are invested.
 After that, the Company will conduct similar closings whenever enough funds are available to build the next ADU until the target date is reached.
 At that time any remaining funds raised will be released to the Company.

 Commited investor funds will be invested with each $115,000 raised in a series of rolling closes.
 Since the portfolio includes nine occupied and cash flowing ADUs, and as long as there is cash available as estimated, distributions to investors will begin immediately.

 Under the LLC Agreement, all distributions will be made in the following order of priority, after bank loans have been repaid: